julianeon/useful-bash-scripts/README.md

 ## replacestring.sh

-This script is for when you have a file like text.txt and you know you want to replace all the "!" characters with ".".
+This script is for when you have a file like text.txt and you know you want to replace all of one character with another character: for example, replace every occurrence of the "?" character with the "!" character.

 Run it like this:

-`./replacestring.sh "!" "."`
+`./replacestring.sh "?" "!"`

 ## rmsafe.sh